TheOdd/gradespeed-hisd/README.md

 Gradespeed HISD
 =========

+***NOTE:*** **I am no longer a student in the HISD school district, and so my account has been deactivated on the GradeSpeed portal.
+This means that the tests will fail and I will no longer be able to actively develop and maintain this package.
+I doubt that much will change, but I just wanted to make it clear as to why the package will be going silent and failing its CI tests.**

 A package that allows for easy scraping of the GradeBook page's HTML from HISD's GradeSpeed portal.

 <p align="center">